auctores-varii/aavv.io/_posts/2016-05-18-Why_I_found_AaVv.markdown

 I have been captivated by Transmedia storytelling to spread content and create new worlds and as a new way of learning.
 I think that the need to express oneself through whatever medium, should arise from experiences, not of a technical nature.
 I mean a kind of experience that anyone unconnected with that medium can share, potentially everywhere, anytime.

-_ <p style="text-align: center;"> I want to found Aa.Vv. to escape from my old ideas.
-I want to cover something that belongs to my experience, but not at the level of distant experience, but into the heart of its manifestation. </p> _
+_  I want to found Aa.Vv. to escape from my old ideas.
+I want to cover something that belongs to my experience, but not at the level of distant experience, but into the heart of its manifestation.  _

 ![alt text](https://cdn-images-1.medium.com/max/800/1*9CQ1vCjkCRqm_EwvGRE-Fw.png "Logo Title Text 1")